 HOW TO GET TO the MONT-SAINT-MICHEL

-The visitor car parks have recently been relocated further inland to preserve Mont-Saint-Michel’s exceptional landscape.
+The visitor car parks have recently been moved further inland to preserve the Mont-Saint-Michel’s exceptional landscape.
 The new car parks are around 1.5 miles from the mount.
 Once you have parked, head for the Place des Navettes, where specially devised shuttle buses called passeurs will take you to the mount.
 The shuttle bus stop is 800m (half a mile) from the car parks and the passeurs stop 450m away from the mount itself.
 The passeurs operate every day at regular intervals between 7:30am and midnight.